-You will experience omotenashi everyday in Japan.
-A taxi driver automatically opens and closes the door for her passengers.
+Some examples of the Omotenashi that you might experience in Japan are.
+A taxi driver automatically opens and closes the door for their passengers.
 A toothpick nicely wedged between the indentation of a pair of wooden chopsticks.
 Even the umbrella and bag holders placed within hand’s reach at a Japanese ATM.
-The cleaners of the Shinkansen, bowing to the passengers as they rush to clean the cars is also a famous expression of omotenashi.
+The cleaners of the Shinkansen, bowing to the passengers as they rush to clean the cars is also a famous expression of Omotenashi.

 – Thank you for your kind hospitality.